 Session cancellation notification

-We will provide as much notice as possible if it becomes clear that we will not reach an appropriate mitigation phase to confirm opening for a session date.
-At this time, the weeks of June 1-5 and June 8-12 are canceled.
-We will utilize real-time data, which could cause changes close to the start of camp.
+We will provide as much notice as possible if it becomes clear that we will need to cancel a camp session.
+Updated information and community mitigation status level could cause changes close to the start of camp.
 If a session does have to be canceled, we will communicate directly with registered campers.
 This will include options to reschedule, receive a credit, or request a refund.
+More about these policies can be found below.

-We understand that the uncertainty of summer camp status is challenging for both excited campers and working parents, and our goal is to provide at least 2-3 weeks notice.
+We understand that the uncertainty of summer camp status is challenging for both excited campers and working parents.
 As much as we look forward to getting campers outside and enjoying nature, everyone's safety is paramount.

 COVID-19 cancellation policy

 We updated our cancellation policy for COVID-19 impacts, because we understand that attending camp this summer is a family decision that could be changing and evolving over time.
-For required closure, there will be no cancellation fees and 100% of costs will be returned regardless of date.
-Our first preference to help maintain our camp's viability is for future credit, which can be utilized for rescheduling later summer camps or reserving for school break camps, like Thanksgiving Break, Holiday Break, or Summer Camp 2021 - and that includes a one-week exclusive early enrollment period!
+For a camp closure, there will be no cancellation fees and 100% of costs will be returned regardless of date.
+Our first preference to help maintain our camp's viability is for future credit, which can be utilized for rescheduling later summer camps or reserving for school break camps, like Thanksgiving Break, Holiday Break, or Summer Camp 2021 - and that includes a one-week exclusive early enrollment period and 2020 rates!
 We also will be providing refunds, as needed, because we understand that others also may be facing similar financial hardship or need to make other arrangements.

 If a family chooses to cancel an open session due to COVID-19 concerns, 100% of costs are available more than 14 days prior to the session start date, less the standard $50 cancellation fee.
 The exception to this time period is a documented camper illness or COVID-19 exposure.